Simulating the Air Quality Impact of Prescribed Fires Using Graph Neural Network-Based PM$_{2.5}$ Forecasts: Introduction

-Previous works studying the effect of prescribed fires used chemical transport models (CTMs) like the Community Multiscale Air Quality (CMAQ) and Goddard Earth Observing System Atmospheric Chemistry (GEOS-Chem) models to calculate the PM$_{2.5}$ impact of prescribed fires at different locations \cite{kelp2023}.
-While CTMs can model the chemical processes in PM$_{2.5}$ transport, generating accurate predictions requires a large volume of information because of the complex chemical interactions.
+However, most data-driven PM$_{2.5}$ forecasting algorithms do not distinguish between the ambient PM$_{2.5}$ concentration and the additional concentration due to fire emissions.
+Additionally, previous work studying the effect of prescribed fires on pollution used chemical transport models (CTMs) like the Community Multiscale Air Quality (CMAQ) and Goddard Earth Observing System Atmospheric Chemistry (GEOS-Chem) models to calculate the PM$_{2.5}$ impact of prescribed fires at different locations \cite{kelp2023}.
+While CTMs can model the chemical processes in PM$_{2.5}$ transport, generating accurate predictions is computationally intensive because of the complex chemical interactions.
 Furthermore, the extensive calculations in CTMs make it challenging to explore a large range of parameters for simulating prescribed burns \cite{askariyeh2020, byun2006, zaini2022}.
 In air quality predictions, machine learning models have been shown to outperform CTMs in terms of accuracy and computational burden \cite{rybarczyk2018}.
-While several past works use machine learning to forecast air quality \cite{li2023, wang2020PM25GNN}, ours is the first research paper to our knowledge that utilizes machine learning to predict the PM$_{2.5}$ concentrations from simulated prescribed fires.
+While several studies have used machine learning to forecast air quality \cite{wang2020PM25GNN, li2023}, this is the first research paper, to the best of our knowledge, that utilizes machine learning to predict the PM$_{2.5}$ concentration from simulated prescribed fires.

-Our research builds upon the GNN machine learning model from Wang et al. (2020) \cite{wang2020PM25GNN}, which was used to forecast non-wildfire-influenced PM$_{2.5}$ pollution in China.
-In contrast, this work focuses on simulating the effect of prescribed fires and predicting fire-influenced PM$_{2.5}$ in California.